 - Abdominal cramps

 Depending on the cause of the inflammation, symptoms may last from one day to more than a week.

 - Stop eating for a few hours to let your stomach settle.

 - Ease back into eating.
-Gradually begin to eat bland, easy-to-digest foods, such as soda crackers, toast, gelatin, bananas, rice and chicken.
+Try to eat small amounts of food frequently if you experience nausea.
+Otherwise, gradually begin to eat bland, easy-to-digest foods, such as soda crackers, toast, gelatin, bananas, rice and chicken.
 Stop eating if your nausea returns.
 Avoid milk and dairy products, caffeine, alcohol, nicotine, and fatty or highly seasoned foods for a few days.

 - Consider acetaminophen (Tylenol, others) for relief of discomfort, unless you have liver disease.